CodingWonders/DT-HotInstall/README.md

 **HotInstall** is an operating system installer that prepares your computer to boot to the DISMTools Preinstallation Environment from within full Windows environments.

+> [!NOTE]
+> HotInstall is now part of the DISMTools repository, and no changes will be made to this repository.
+Further changes to HotInstall will be present in the mainline DISMTools repository.

 ## How does it work?

 1. HotInstall copies all files of the disc image, minus the installation image (`install.wim`), to your local disk